12th – 16th November 2019

 His keen eye, and an instinct for the absurd, has allowed him to capture the behaviour of people who are either unaware of or indifferent to the camera.

-Screen Time explores a variety of social situations, from the mundane to the exalted, and features celebrities, artists, models and even the occasional princess – all glued to their phones.
+Past and Present explores a variety of social situations, from the mundane to the exalted, and features celebrities, artists, models and even the occasional princess – all glued to their phones.

 Dafydd Jones has focused on one of the most dominant elements of the social life of our times how the smartphone has taken us all over.
 It is a timely and rather sobering look at this phenomenon, done with his usual eloquence as a photographer’.
 Martin Parr